Pit of despair: Vertical chamber apparatus

-Reaction
+Reception

 The experiments were condemned, both at the time and later, from within the scientific community and elsewhere in academia.
 In 1974, American literary critic Wayne C. Booth wrote that "Harry Harlow and his colleagues go on torturing their nonhuman primates decade after decade, invariably proving what we all knew in advance—that social creatures can be destroyed by destroying their social ties."
 He writes that Harlow made no mention of the criticism of the morality of his work.

 Charles Snowdon, a junior member of the faculty at the time, who became head of psychology at Wisconsin, said that Harlow had himself been very depressed by his wife's cancer.
 Snowdon was appalled by the design of the vertical chambers.
 He asked Suomi why they were using them, and Harlow replied, "Because that's how it feels when you're depressed."
 Leonard Rosenblum, who studied under Harlow, told Lauren Slater that Harlow enjoyed using shocking terms for his apparatus because "he always wanted to get a rise out of people".

 Another of Harlow's students, William Mason, who also conducted deprivation experiments elsewhere, said that Harlow "kept this going to the point where it was clear to many people that the work was really violating ordinary sensibilities, that anybody with respect for life or people would find this offensive.
 It's as if he sat down and said, 'I'm only going to be around another ten years.
 What I'd like to do, then, is leave a great big mess behind.'
 If that was his aim, he did a perfect job."